xiaoyuze88/classList/README.md

 //add 3 classes at one time
 classList.addClass(dom,"newClass newClass2 newClass3");
 ```
-2. We support chain method,so you can do something like this:
+2. We support method chaining,so you can do something like this:

 ```javascript